Ripeplantain/Stock_managment/README.md

 To install the Stock Management System, follow these steps:

     Clone the repository to your local machine.
-    Create a virtual environment using python3 -m venv venv.
+    Create a virtual environment using python -m venv venv.
-    Activate the virtual environment using source venv/bin/activate.
+    Activate the virtual environment using venv\Scripts\activate.bat.
     Install the required dependencies using pip install -r requirements.txt.
-    Run database migrations using python3 manage.py migrate.
+    Run database migrations using python manage.py migrate.
-    Start the server using python3 manage.py runserver.
+    Start the server using python manage.py runserver.

 Usage